Internal control system and risk model

 The risk model is governed by Swiss Re’s Model and Tool Assurance Framework.
 This includes an independent end-to-end validation process that comprises specification, algorithms, calibration, implementation, results and testing.

 As it is used for regulatory reporting purposes, Swiss Re’s risk model is subject to regulatory scrutiny.
 In 2017, the Swiss regulator, FINMA, approved Swiss Re’s internal model for use for the SST report (step one approval) following the new FINMA approval process that was initiated in 2016.
-Furthermore, the model has been approved by the Luxembourg regulator, Commissariat Aux Assurances, for the Solvency II reporting of Swiss Re's legal entities established in the EEA.
+In 2018, FINMA conducted a material review of Swiss Re’s credit risk model, which was approved for use for SST 2019 and required minor adjustments for SST 2020 which have now been implemented.
+In 2019, FINMA conducted a material review of the Tropical Cyclone North Atlantic component of the model which was approved for use without conditions.
+Furthermore, the model has been approved by the Luxembourg regulator, Commissariat aux Assurances, for the Solvency II reporting of Swiss Re’s legal entities established in the EEA.

 Risk limit framework

 Swiss Re aims to carefully control exposure from active risk-taking decisions, the passive risk it is exposed to through its operations, as well as the cumulative impact of its risk exposures on capital and liquidity adequacy.
 Risk exposures are controlled in all activities to:

 - Facilitate informed business steering decisions